geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

    * - Parameter
      - Mandatory?
      - Description
+   * - StoreName
+     - N
+     - Can be used to refer to a GeoServer registered store, using a "workspace:storeName" syntax.
+When this is used, the no other connection parameters need to be provided.
+The SPI can still be provided to inform the mosaic of the resulting type of store (e.g., Oracle) in case specific behavior need to be enacted for it (e.g., in the case of Oracle the attributes are all uppercase and cannot be longer than 30 chars, the mosaic will respect the limits but the `SPI` parameter needs to be explicitly set to `org.geotools.data.oracle.OracleNGDataStoreFactory` as the actual store type is hidden when it reaches the mosaic code).
+       Also, as a reminder, the code is picking up a Store reference, not a layer one, meaning that security restrictions that might have been applied to a layer exposing the feature type do not apply to the mosaic code (e.g., if a user has restrictions such as a spatial filter on said layer, it won't transfer to the mosaic, which needs to be secured separately)
    * - SPI
      - Y
      - The DataStoreFactory used to connect to the index store: